 Origin: Chinacla, la Paz, Honduras

-Thanks for reading and as always, we hope you enjoy the coffees and learning from our monthly videos.
+Thank you for reading and for subscribing to our coffees.
+We hope you enjoy the coffees and learning from our monthly videos.
 If you need some brewing tips, visit our website.